BrianSemiglia/DeclarativeCocoa/README.md

 - Reduce procedural orientation.

 Unsolved problems:
-- Replacing callbacks with properties representing state (-viewDidAppear vs. self.view.isVisible) without the need to subclass native Cocoa classes.
+- Replacing callbacks from native objects with properties representing state (-viewDidAppear vs. self.view.isVisible) without the need to subclass native Cocoa classes.

 There are more details documented in the sample project.
 Any feedback is welcome.